kallaway/100-days-of-code/README.md

 9. Important: (see No.4 above for a specific rule on this) Encourage others who are doing the same challenge on Twitter or elsewhere - by giving them props when they are posting updates on their progress, supporting them when things get difficult.
 Thus we will grow a community that is helpful and effective, which will lead to a higher success rate for each person involved.
 It's also more likely that you will stick to your own commitment, given that you will get acquainted with a couple people (or more) right away.
 10. If you find a great, helpful resource that others would benefit from, either submit a Pull Request to add it to the repo, or just tweet at me (see info below)

+## Want to change other habits?
+Check out the [#100DaysOfX Project](http://100daysofx.com/).
+Changing your habits you are changing your life.
+Remember that the best time to start is always NOW.

+I recommend that you commit to no more than 2-3 challenges at a time, ideally 2.
+If you are doing the #100DaysOfCode which involves a lot of mental activity, try the [#100DaysOfHealth](http://100daysofx.com/where-x-is/health/), or [#100DaysOfFitness](http://100daysofx.com/challenges/) challenges.
+There is so much more on the site, check all of them out and choose the ones you want to acquire!
+Languages, writing, meditaion, journaling, cooking, and more!

 ## Note
 * If you have any questions or ideas about 100DaysOfCode (or other ideas), feel free to reach out to me on Twitter: [@ka11away](https://twitter.com/ka11away)
 * If you like this repo and find it useful, please consider &#9733; starring it (on top right of the page) :)